Lmdudester/Matrix-Calculator/README.md

   - RREF Generation, Identity Generation.
   - Develop Regressive Test Cases for all operations
   - Create Guide for using the calculator and making matrix files
-  - Implement a GUI for better usability
+  - Improve GUI for better usability

 ## Format for [matrix name].txt Files: